New York, Susquehanna and Western 142

 New York, Susquehanna and Western 142 is a China Railways SY class "Mikado" type steam locomotive.
-It was built in May 1989 as SY-1647M by the Tangshan Locomotive and Rolling Stock Works for the Valley Railroad (VALE) in Essex, Connecticut.
+It was built in May 1989 as SY-1647M by the Tangshan Locomotive and Rolling Stock Works for export to the Valley Railroad (VALE) in the United States.
 Its design was altered to meet requirements for U.S. operation.
 It made its inaugural run in early 1990.

-Inspired by VALE, the New York, Susquehanna and Western Railway ordered a similar locomotive, but it sank with its cargo ship en route from China.
+Inspired by VALE, the New York, Susquehanna and Western Railway (NYSW) ordered a similar locomotive, but it sank with its cargo ship en route from China.
 So the NYS&W bought VALE's locomotive in late 1991, renumbered it as 142, and used it pull mainline excursion trains in New Jersey and New York state.

-Since 2003, the locomotive has been owned by the New York, Susquehanna and Western Technical and Historical Society, and since 2004, it has been operated by the Belvidere and Delaware River Railway.
+Since 2003, the locomotive has been owned by the New York, Susquehanna and Western Technical and Historical Society, and since 2004, it has been operated by the Belvidere and Delaware River Railway (BDRV).

 Background

 Design

 No. 142’s associated class, the SY locomotive, was built for use in switching and freight services in Chinese industrial areas, such as coal mines, petroleum fields, chemical plants, and steel mills.
 In mining areas with long-distance rail networks, the SYs would also haul passenger trains for workers.
 The SY prefix was an abbreviation for shàngyóu (Chinese for "aim high" (上游).
 The SYs were developed from the JF6 class, which in turn was a variant of the ALCO-designed JF1 class, but the SYs came with different design features; the SYs had different motion bracket arrangements, taller smokestacks, all boxpok driving wheels, a higher boiler pressure (210 psi, and a lower axle loading (15 t.

 Since the SYs often operated in reverse, their tender tanks, which carried 9.5 t of coal and 25,000 L of water, were built with sloped-back sides to improve rearward vision for crews.
 The first SY (SY-0001) was built by the Tangshan Locomotive and Rolling Stock Works in 1960, and for the next three decades, over 1,800 were built by Tangshan and other manufacturers, before production ceased in 1999.